pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 ![MPC derivation](Penurunan.png "Penurunan.png")

 # The implementations
 The implementations of the MPC control calculation are consist of three main implementations, each of the implementation is self contained and outputted same control output.
-The differences between them are in the robustness, the speed, and the readability of the control algorithm.
+The differences between them are in the readability, the speed, and the robustness of the control algorithm.
 I suggest you to read them all to understand the mathematics behind them.

-The implementations are (from the most easiest one to the one hardest to read):
+The implementations are (from the easiest to the hardest to understand):
-1. Naive Implementation (in mpc_engl folder).
+1. Naive Implementation (in mpc_engl folder). *Use this if you want to understand MPC (by reading the code) for the first time.*
-2. Optimized version of the Naive Implementation (in mpc_opt_engl).
+2. Optimized version of the Naive Implementation (in mpc_opt_engl). *Use this if you want the fastest implementation.*
-3. The numerically robust version (in mpc_least_square_engl).
+3. The numerically robust version (in mpc_least_square_engl). *Use this if you want the most robust implementation.*

 ## The first implementation description: The Naive Implementation
 The Naive Implementation algorithm is just a direct implementation of the MPC derivation above.
 The MPC algorithm can be described as: